drts01/presentation--ci-cd-101/slides/001-welcome.md

 * How many people are familiar with git?
 * How many people know what Travis-CI is?

-* A practical introduction<br>to Continuous Integration and Deployment workflows
 * An applied introduction to CI / CD pipelines
 * A simple, but hopefully usefully example.